EricJMarti/ECES490-Project/README.md

 # ECES 490 Final Project
-### Analysis of Cyanobacteria from Pennsylvania Soil Samples
+### Analysis of Dr. Bruns Pennsylvania Soil Samples

-Given metagenomic samples from an enrichment culture isolated from local Pennsylvania soil, identify at least two strains of cyanobacteria.
+Given three metagenomic samples from an enrichment culture isolated from local Pennsylvania soil, identify at least two strains of cyanobacteria.

+All three samples came from a replicate enrichment culture, meaning there should not be any significant differences between samples.

+Dr. Brun believes that there are two closely related cyanobacteria in the samples from the Nostocaceae family.

 ### Workflow: